How to Report Sexual Misconduct/Title IX Conduct

 All non-confidential employees must report sexual misconduct to the Title IX Coordinator unless they have been designated a confidential resource and are functioning in that capacity when receiving the report.
 If a Lawrence student, faculty or staff member, or visitor describes incidents that could be considered sexual harassment, assault, or exploitation:

 1. Offer to listen and help.
 Say that you will report the misconduct to the Title IX Coordinator, and explain the purpose and privacy of these reports.
 If possible:

-- Show the SHARE website.
-The website has emergency contacts and other resources, the full text of the sexual misconduct policy, and a list of confidential SHARE advocates.
+- Show the person the SHARE website.
+The website has emergency contacts and other resources, the full text of the sexual misconduct policy, and a list of confidential resources.

 2. Fill out the form below.
 Click "submit" to send the report to the Title IX Coordinator.

 Please contact the Title IX Coordinator if you have problems with the form.
 Send an email to email@example.com.